Bigjango13/Burlap/README.md

 Here is the list of extentions:
 - String escapes (`-use-escape`), allows for `\n`, `\r`, `\t`, `\e`, `\'`, `\"` and `\\` escape codes in strings.
 - Automatic none (`-use-auto-none`), allows for using `return;` as syntactic sugar for `return none;`, and `let x;` for `let x = none;`.
+- Varible argument print (`-use-va-print`), allows for passing any number of args to print instead of just one.

 ## Known bugs
 - (C++) Imports aren't relative to file and are instead relative to the user.